watson-research-lab/Lumos/README.md

 1. Hardware & Schematics
 2. Form Factor Designs
 3. Arduino Code
-4. Python Source Code for the Wavelength Detection Algorithm
+4. Python Source Code for the Spectral Response of Medium
 5. Example Python Code for Detecting the Wavelength of Various Mediums

 ### 1. Hardware & Schematics